 Its only befitting to follow the last post that was on Mother’s Day with a recipe from my mom’s repertoire.
 In my last post, I did not mention how great a cook she is.
-I did not forget, but I did not for once want it to be about her cooking.
+I did not forget, but for once I did not want it to be about her cooking.
 But there is no doubt that she is an amazing cook.

 My mom never cooked before marriage, and all that she learnt was after marriage.
 With a foodie for a husband and a few trusted Indian Tarla Dala books, and a willingness to always experiment new dishes, she became famous for her cooking.
 As a result my dad grew a truck tyre for a stomach and her children became gourmands (or well more aptly gluttons).

 I have in the past shared her famous date cake recipe.
 Believe me when I say, this is one recipe you should always have with you.
 My sister-in-law made it recently for her friends and she said out of all the things she made, the date cake was the star.
 And she and I both get that every time we make it.

 My mom’s homemade chocolate balls that she sent to my hostel are the reason why I was always in the good books of my hostel seniors.
 It’s only half true when they say a way to a man’s heart is through his stomach.
 I think it holds for everyone.

 This recipe for stuffed mushroom homemade buns is also one that she made quite often when my brother and I were kids.
 It was actually handed to her by my father’s aunt who is a canadian and an amazing baker.

 I am sharing the mushroom version of the stuffed buns but sometimes she would stuff the buns with keema (minced lamb meat).
 But mostly, mom would always stuff half with keema and half with mushrooms.